bemoid/bemoid/scss/objects/grid/grid.md

 ### Responsive

-Columns can also take specific sizes from a concrete breakpoints.
+Columns can also take specific sizes from concrete breakpoints.
 Simply add the `@<breakpoint>` suffix to the standard size modifier class.
 For example, if you want to have column to occupy 4 spaces from a medium breakpoint use `.grid__column--4@medium` modifier class.

 [[example file=components/grid/example/sizes-responsive.html]]